Car Sharing Saves You Money

 Owning a car is expensive

-To buy a car you make monthly payments or drop a few grand all at once.
-Then you shell out for gasoline, insurance, parking, registration and plates, plus repair and maintenance costs, all while your vehicle’s value drops fast.
+Car ownership means monthly loan payments or a big hole in your bank account.
+Then you shell out nonstop for gasoline, insurance, parking, registration, plus repair and maintenance costs, all while your vehicle’s value drops fast.

 Sell your car – or don’t buy one in the first place

-You have a lot of options in the Twin Cities.
+You have good transportation options in the Twin Cities.
 Walk, bike, grab a Nice Ride or use transit to reach most of your daily destinations.
 Carpool with your sweetheart (or your neighbor) or take a taxi.
 When you need a private car, simply reserve an HOURCAR for the amount of time you need.

-As an HOURCAR member you control the amount of money you spend on transportation.
+As an HOURCAR member you control the manner you get around, PLUS the amount of money you spend on transportation.
+That’s great!

 Compare HOURCAR to the typical costs of car ownership